asselstine/solidity-upgrade-patterns/README.md

     return value;
   }
 }

-// Assume that ExampleValueObject has been registered with the Controller under 'ExampleValueObject'

-contract ExampleFactory is Controlled {
-  function createExample() external returns (IExampleValueObject) {
-    Delegator d = new Delegator(controller, 'ExampleValueObject');
-    IExampleValueObject exampleValueObject = IExampleValueObject(d);
-    exampleValueObject.initialize();
-    return exampleValueObject;
-  }
-}
 ```

 Contracts that wish to create new instances will use the Controller to lookup the contract factory then call the factory's create method to create a new instance of a contract.

-You may have noticed that the ExampleValueObject inherits from DelegationTarget somewhat needlessly; this is so that the ExampleValueObject storage will be correctly offset by the amount of storage required by the Delegator, thereby preventing any memory from being trampled.
+You may have noticed that the ExampleValueObject inherits from DelegationTarget somewhat needlessly; but this is so that the ExampleValueObject storage will be correctly offset by the amount of storage required by the Delegator, thereby preventing any memory from being trampled.
 The memory constraints are nicely detailed in this [gist](https://gist.github.com/Arachnid/4ca9da48d51e23e5cfe0f0e14dd6318f) by Nick Johnson.

 ### Upgrades